 #5.
 Express Your Knowledge And Experience

-Nothing beats the knowledge and experiences of a research assistant.
-This is your strength, that will showcase you to the interviewer as the right fit for the role.
-Regardless of the position you are applying for, be sure to emphasize your knowledge of the position and experience.
+Nothing beats a research assistant’s knowledge and experience.
+This is your strength, which will showcase you to the interviewer as the right fit for the role.
+Regardless of the position you are applying for, be sure to emphasize your knowledge and experience.

-Therefore, it is crucial that you talk about your past projects and how you handled them.
-You can mention involvement in a research project and list some credits you received from the event.
+Therefore, it is crucial that you discuss your past projects and how you handled them.
+You can mention your involvement in a research project and list some credits you received from the event.

 #6.
 Do Research On The Organization